adhiiisetiawan/large-scale-pest-recognition/README.md

    train:
     python src/train.py trainer=gpu model.net.freeze=true logger=wandb
    ```
+   - `trainer=gpu`: This parameter indicates the use of GPU for training.
+By utilizing GPU acceleration, the training process can be significantly faster compared to using the CPU.
+   - `model.net.freeze=true`: This parameter freezes all convolutional layers of the model.
+The frozen layers will utilize the pre-trained features and focus on fine-tuning the fully connected layers.
+   - `logger=wandb`: This parameter sets the logger to use WandB for logging the training process.
+WandB (Weights & Biases) is a platform that provides tools for visualizing and tracking experiments.
+It allows you to monitor various metrics, visualize training progress, and compare different runs.<br><br>
-   This command trains the model with the GPU trainer, freezing all convolutional layers, and using wandb as the logger.
-Modify the command based on your requirements.
-For example, if you want to use the CPU trainer, change with `trainer=cpu`.
-If you not plan using wandb logger, feel free to delete it.
-But default implementation using wandb as logger.
+   **Note**: You can modify the command based on your specific requirements.
+For example, you can use trainer=cpu if you want to use the CPU trainer instead of the GPU trainer.
+If you don't plan to use WandB logger, you can omit the logger=wandb parameter.

-3. To start training, simply just type `make train` in root project and training will start automatically from data preparation until training done.
+4. To start training, simply just type `make train` in root project and training will start automatically from data preparation until training done.
-4. After training step 1 is done, you can continue to step 2, which is fine tuning with unfreeze all parameters.
+5. After training step 1 is done, you can continue to step 2, which is fine tuning with unfreeze all parameters.
 Change the Makefile like this.
    ```bash
    train:
     python src/train.py \